yoanesber/Spring-Boot-Redis-Stream-Producer/README.md

 - **Reliability** – Ensures that no messages are lost — perfect for critical systems like payments.
 - **Scalability** – Built-in support for consumer groups and horizontal scaling.
 - **Replayability** – Failed or pending messages can be retried, replayed, or analyzed.

+### 💡 What is a Consumer Group in Redis Streams?

+A **Consumer Group** in Redis Streams is a mechanism for distributing and managing data consumption by **multiple consumers** in a parallel and coordinated manner.
+While `XREAD` (regular) is suitable for a single consumer, a Consumer Group (`XREADGROUP`) is ideal for multiple consumers processing the stream together.
+A Consumer Group allows multiple consumers to share the workload of processing messages without duplication.
+Each message is delivered to only one consumer in the group.

+#### 💡 Why Do We Need Consumer Groups?

+- To enable multiple consumers to collaborate in processing messages.
+- To track which messages have been read and which are still pending.
+- To retry processing if a message fails.
+- To ensure each message is read by only one consumer, unlike Pub/Sub where all consumers receive the same message.

+#### 💡 How Consumer Groups Work?

+1. A stream is created (`XADD`).
+2. A consumer group is created (`XGROUP CREATE`).
+3. Multiple consumers join the group and start processing messages (`XREADGROUP`).
+4. Messages are assigned to a consumer within the group (only one consumer gets each message).
+5. Consumers acknowledge (`XACK`) processed messages, so Redis knows they are handled.

 ### 📌 Redis Stream Message ID (RecordId)